hydrodynamicstability/statquotes/README.md

   - George W. Cobb and David S. Moore (1997)

   - Mathematics, statistics, and teaching.  *American Mathematical Monthly*, 104:  801-823.

+- "\[T\]he discovery of the irrelevance of past knowledge to the data before us can be one of the great triumphs of science."

+  - John W. Tukey (1972)

+  - Data analysis, computation, and mathematics.  *Quarterly of Applied Mathematics*, 30:  51-65.

 - "My experience with data analysis indicates to me that problems with the data themselves are usually more numerous and more serious than problems with methodology."